Application Guidelines – Visual Arts

 File format: .mov or .mp4

 Video/Film files should be numbered in the order the applicant would like them to be seen.
-Once each file has been upload, caption fields will appear within the application.
-Please provide descriptions for each work sample that include the title, date, credits, running time and any additional information.
+Once each file has been uploaded, caption fields will appear within the application.
+Please provide descriptions for each work sample that include the title, date, credits, and any additional information.